A Quick Look at Delhi’s Odd-Even Rule Car System

 · On Sunday, there will be an exemption, and all cars will be allowed to ply on the road

-· Women, VIPs, CNG cars, two-wheelers and vehicles used for a medical emergency have been exempted from this scheme
+· Women, VIPs, CNG cars, two-wheelers, and vehicles used for medical emergencies have been exempted from this scheme

-· The scheme will be applicable on cars coming to Delhi from other regions
+· The scheme will apply to cars coming to Delhi from other regions

 Where did it come from?

-This system was first adopted by Beijing in 2008, just before the summer Olympics.
-Earlier, it was temporary, but soon, it turned out to be so successful that it was made permanent.
+Beijing first adopted this system in 2008, just before the Summer Olympics.
+It was temporary earlier, but it turned out to be so successful that it was made permanent.
 On the global front, countries such as France and Colombia have also implemented this road-rationing rule.
-In fact, this road-rationing technique dates as far back as the Roman age, and none other than Julius Caesar had enforced it.
+This road-rationing technique dates back to the Roman age, and none other than Julius Caesar had enforced it.

 RELATED ARTICLES :